 It seems to me that Indians have a huge pressure to emigrate.
-Many of them think that moving out of India and staying abroad is like upgrading the social status: getting salary in foreign currency, experiencing onsite assignments with doubled income in the bank account and having non-Indian friends, then I would say – love your country and discover it constantly with all its positive sides and all its drawbacks.
+Many of them think that moving out of India and staying abroad is upgrading the social status: getting salary in foreign currency, experiencing onsite assignments with doubled income in the bank account and having non-Indian friends.
+I would better say – travel and enjoy and at the same time love your beautifully diversified country, discover it constantly with all its positive sides and all its drawbacks.

 As I see, overall a transformation in migration is happening nowadays.
 Even though one travel and reside in other countries, the social and cultural position is still attached to the old memories of the culture from which the person comes from and how one was raised.

 My dear Indian friends.
 How is it then possible to characterize all of you then?
 It seems the diversity of your Indianness is difficult to define or shape, both in India itself as well as overseas.
 And that is what I truly like about you all!